BEinCPPS/idas-opcua-agent/README.md

 7. Open a new and separate terminal session
 8. ```cd to <your_project_dir>/opcua-agent```
 9. Launch the Agent: node index.js -e "<endpointUrl>" (e.g., ```node index.js -e "opc.tcp://UbuntuDesk:26543"```
-10. Look at the on-screen log for any problems, and enjoy yourself ;-)
+10. Look at the on-screen log for any problems, and enjoy yourself :wink:
 11. The agent will terminate itself when done

 ###License